-year after we left university, we bought a flat on our own. ere 22, that seems incredibly young now.
-Then, it seemed etely straightforward.
-When we were about 26, my father died.
-He was very religious and used to phone me up ay: 'My knees are sore, I have been praying for you so ' Because we11 (LIVE) together in sin, he was sure ere going to go to hell.
-When he died, I suddenly wondered we had been holding out against.
-So I decided to get ed.
-Even after eight years together, I12 (FEEL) it was nentous decision.
+We were 22, that seems incredibly young now.
+Then, it seemed completely straightforward.
+When we were about 26, my grandfather died.
+He was very religious and used to phone me up and say: 'My knees are sore, I have been praying for you so much.'
+Because we \\11\\ (LIVE) together in sin, he was sure we were going to go to hell.
+When he died, I suddenly wondered what we had been holding out against.
+So I decided to get

+A year after we left university, we bought a flat on our own. married.
+Even after eight years together, I \\12\\ (FEEL) it was a momentous decision.
 I decided to propose to her.